gr4vy/gr4vy-go/api/docs/Refund.md

 `func (o *Refund) UnsetTargetId()`

 UnsetTargetId ensures that no value is present for TargetId, not even an explicit nil
+### GetExternalIdentifier

+`func (o *Refund) GetExternalIdentifier() string`

+GetExternalIdentifier returns the ExternalIdentifier field if non-nil, zero value otherwise.

+### GetExternalIdentifierOk

+`func (o *Refund) GetExternalIdentifierOk() (*string, bool)`

+GetExternalIdentifierOk returns a tuple with the ExternalIdentifier field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetExternalIdentifier

+`func (o *Refund) SetExternalIdentifier(v string)`

+SetExternalIdentifier sets ExternalIdentifier field to given value.

+### HasExternalIdentifier

+`func (o *Refund) HasExternalIdentifier() bool`

+HasExternalIdentifier returns a boolean if a field has been set.

+### SetExternalIdentifierNil

+`func (o *Refund) SetExternalIdentifierNil(b bool)`

+ SetExternalIdentifierNil sets the value for ExternalIdentifier to be an explicit nil

+### UnsetExternalIdentifier
+`func (o *Refund) UnsetExternalIdentifier()`

+UnsetExternalIdentifier ensures that no value is present for ExternalIdentifier, not even an explicit nil
+### GetReconciliationId

+`func (o *Refund) GetReconciliationId() string`

+GetReconciliationId returns the ReconciliationId field if non-nil, zero value otherwise.

+### GetReconciliationIdOk

+`func (o *Refund) GetReconciliationIdOk() (*string, bool)`

+GetReconciliationIdOk returns a tuple with the ReconciliationId field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetReconciliationId

+`func (o *Refund) SetReconciliationId(v string)`

+SetReconciliationId sets ReconciliationId field to given value.

+### HasReconciliationId

+`func (o *Refund) HasReconciliationId() bool`

+HasReconciliationId returns a boolean if a field has been set.

+### GetTransactionExternalIdentifier

+`func (o *Refund) GetTransactionExternalIdentifier() string`

+GetTransactionExternalIdentifier returns the TransactionExternalIdentifier field if non-nil, zero value otherwise.

+### GetTransactionExternalIdentifierOk

+`func (o *Refund) GetTransactionExternalIdentifierOk() (*string, bool)`

+GetTransactionExternalIdentifierOk returns a tuple with the TransactionExternalIdentifier field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetTransactionExternalIdentifier

+`func (o *Refund) SetTransactionExternalIdentifier(v string)`

+SetTransactionExternalIdentifier sets TransactionExternalIdentifier field to given value.

+### HasTransactionExternalIdentifier

+`func (o *Refund) HasTransactionExternalIdentifier() bool`

+HasTransactionExternalIdentifier returns a boolean if a field has been set.

+### SetTransactionExternalIdentifierNil

+`func (o *Refund) SetTransactionExternalIdentifierNil(b bool)`

+ SetTransactionExternalIdentifierNil sets the value for TransactionExternalIdentifier to be an explicit nil

+### UnsetTransactionExternalIdentifier
+`func (o *Refund) UnsetTransactionExternalIdentifier()`

+UnsetTransactionExternalIdentifier ensures that no value is present for TransactionExternalIdentifier, not even an explicit nil
+### GetTransactionReconciliationId

+`func (o *Refund) GetTransactionReconciliationId() string`

+GetTransactionReconciliationId returns the TransactionReconciliationId field if non-nil, zero value otherwise.

+### GetTransactionReconciliationIdOk

+`func (o *Refund) GetTransactionReconciliationIdOk() (*string, bool)`

+GetTransactionReconciliationIdOk returns a tuple with the TransactionReconciliationId field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetTransactionReconciliationId

+`func (o *Refund) SetTransactionReconciliationId(v string)`

+SetTransactionReconciliationId sets TransactionReconciliationId field to given value.

+### HasTransactionReconciliationId

+`func (o *Refund) HasTransactionReconciliationId() bool`

+HasTransactionReconciliationId returns a boolean if a field has been set.

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)